Newsletter Sign Up

 - MESL were recently commissioned by the Joint Nature Conservation Committee (JNCC) to deliver a series of Conceptual Ecological Models (CEMs) modelling shallow sublittoral mud, mixed sediment, coarse sediment, sand and sublittoral rock habitats to inform indicator selection

 - MESL recently completed a project titled ‘Defining the Components of Marine Ecosystems Critical to Ecosystem Service Generation’, commissioned by the JNCC.
 The project aimed to define the marine ecosystem components that influence or generate ecosystem service delivery, identify which components are deemed critical in the delivery process, gather spatial data regarding ecosystem components, and map the potential for delivery of selected ecosystem services in the UK marine environment.
-The project also reviewed current environmental legislation that considers ecosystem services to identify and assess the drivers for an ecosystem service-based approach to marine management policies.

 - Collaborative Regional Environmental Characterisation (REC) projects funded by the Aggregates Levy Sustainability Fund in the Eastern English Channel, Outer Thames, South Coast, Outer Humber and East Coast; working with BGS, Cefas, Wessex Archaeology, Birmingham University, Sussex Sea Fisheries Committee, Envision and Gardline Environmental